 The major criticism of Virtue Ethics is that its practitioners often ignore the results of their actions in pursuit of an abstract ideal.

-Management lets product quality; or basic business functions, deteriorate while it pursues “excellence,” for example.
-Customer service falls apart because management is obsessed with “quality”.
+Management lets product quality; or basic business functions deteriorate while it pursues “excellence,” for example.
+Customer service falls apart because management is obsessed with “quality.”

 This is why many practical businesspeople and employees are suspicious of Virtue Ethics and abstract business theories.
 They fear management’s focus on abstract goals will interfere with business processes.

-Another reason leaders resist Virtue Ethics is that they fear conflicts or discussions over philosophical issues will distract the organization from its core functions.
+Another reason leaders resist Virtue Ethics is that they fear conflicts or discussions over philosophical issues that will distract the organization from its core functions.
 For instance, arguments over the ethics of advertising could hamstring an organization’s marketing efforts.

-7. Which Ethics are Right for You?
+7. Which Ethics System Is Right for You?

 There is nothing simple about ethics and no such thing as a simple ethical decision.
 This complexity is why many leaders make the mistake of avoiding ethics until it is too late.

-However, discussing ethics now even if it becomes messy, complicated, and divisive is always better than ignoring ethics.
+However, discussing ethics now, even if it becomes messy, complicated, and divisive, is always better than ignoring ethics.
 Thus, you should decide what ethical system your organization will follow and implement it.

 Generally, Utilitarianism is best for manufacturers, technology companies, and other organizations that deal with a physical product.
 Rule Utilitarianism, in particular, is usually the easiest ethical system for uneducated people to understand and practice.
 Moreover, it can avoid religious or political controversy.

 On the other hand, sales, engineering, design, entertainment, and software companies can benefit from Virtue Ethics.
-The pursuit of excellence; or quality, can promote best practices and better behavior from employees.
+The pursuit of excellence, or quality, can promote best practices and better behavior from employees.
 In addition, abstract ideals often appeal to creative and scientific people.

 Benefits from Duty-Based Ethics